stew675/standup5x5/README.md

 in the array any particular reader would insert their word.

-I then had the main thread process the word array that was being built by the reader threads to built the hash table concurrently.
+I then had the main thread process the word array that was being built by the reader threads to build the hash table concurrently.
 Doing all this together managed to get file load and hash table build times to under 0.8ms on my AMD system.

+### Clean-Up

+I moved all the file reading and other utility functions to a common `utilities.h` file that is included by the main algorithms.
+In this way, any future tweaks should be consistent across all implementations

+### To Do

+Port `a25.c` over to using the `utilities.h` file

 ### Conclusion